Update: Paid Family Leave

 Staff leave policies vary according to title and status.

-The New School currently does not currently have a Parental Leave policy for students.
+The New School currently does not currently have a standard Parental Leave policy for students.